1.0 What is CCDT?

 In Version 3.05, CCDT acquired the ability to invoke the Composition-At-Once (CAO) utility (assuming you've installed it), via an Option 11 menu item that only appears once you've previously taken all options 1 to 8.
 CAO cannot successfully combine per-track FLACs into a per-composition FLAC until all required metadata is present in the individual tracks -that's why the option to invoke CAO only appears once all the metadata tagging options have been taken.

 In Version 3.10, this sort of extra functionality was taken a couple of steps further.
-First, CCDT now detects whether the environment parameters CCDT_AUTOMAXV and/or CCDT_AUTOCAO have been set.
-If either of them is, and assuming that CAO and/or The Absolutely Baching Volume Maximiser (MAXV) have been installed separately, then merely by quitting CCDT itself (i.e., taking the ‘q’ option from the main menu) the relevant utilities are invoked.
+First, CCDT now detects whether the environment parameters CCDT_AUTOMAXV and/or CCDT_AUTOCAO have been set (to a value of '1' in each case).
+If either of them is, and assuming that CAO and/or The Absolutely Baching Volume Maximiser (MAXV) have been installed separately, then merely by quitting CCDT itself (i.e., taking the 'q' option from the main menu) the relevant utilities are invoked.

 Since CAO can be invoked by quitting in version 3.10 and above, the old Option 11 from the main menu trick to invoke it manually is no longer needed, and that menu option accordingly disappears.